Drugs A - Z

 What may interact with this medicine?

-- medicines that suppress your immune system like medicines for cancer
+- medicines that suppress your immune system like some medicines for cancer

 - steroid medicines like prednisone or cortisone

 What should I watch for while using this medicine?This vaccine may not fully protect everyone.
-This vaccine does not prevent all types of cervical cancer.
-Continue to have regular pelvic exams and cervical cancer screenings as directed by your doctor.
+Continue to have regular pelvic exams and cervical or anal cancer screenings as directed by your doctor.

 The Human Papillomavirus is a sexually transmitted disease.
 It can be passed by any kind of sexual activity that involves genital contact.
 The vaccine works best when given before you have any contact with the virus.
 Many people who have the virus do not have any signs or symptoms.